Logan315387/Unbord/README.md

 # How to work #
-Please install the exe file for it to work.
+Please install the Ink file for it to work.